cambridge-cares/TheWorldAvatar/Agents/PESFittingAgent/README.md

 ## Installation from the version-controlled source (for developers) ##

 This type of installation is only for the developers.
 To install `pesfit` directly from its repository you need to first clone the `TheWorldAvatar` project.
-Then simply navigate to the *TheWorldAvatar\pesfit* directory and execute the following commands:
+Then simply navigate to the *TheWorldAvatar\Agents\PESFittingAgent* directory and execute the following commands:

 ```bash
 # build and install